paulomuraroferreira/llama3_8b_finetuning/README.md

         return model, tokenizer
 ```

-Then, we define the Trainer class and the training configuration:
+We define the `Trainer` class and the training configuration:

 ```python